 Mr. Newton is the President and a member of the Board of Directors of the Company.
 Mr. Newton does not bill the Company for his services as President; however, he has a service agreement with the Company.
 Pursuant to this agreement, the Company capitalized oil and gas exploration costs and an accrued liability of \$75,240 as of December 31, 2016.
-The Company recognized \$16,001 as consulting fees during the year ended December 31, 2015.
-The Company and Mr. Newton agreed to issue stock in lieu of cash for the amount of \$75,240 by issuing restricted common stock of the Company.
-As of the date of this filing, the Company has yet to issue total shares of 2,349,502 to settle this liability.
+In 2017, the Company and Mr. Newton agreed to issue stock in lieu of cash for the amount of \$75,240 by issuing restricted common stock of the Company.

-Mr. Michael Ranger is a member of the Board of Directors of the Company.
-Mr. Ranger does not receive compensation for his services as a member of the board; however, he has a service agreement with the Company.
-Pursuant to this agreement, the Company capitalized oil and gas exploration costs and an accrued liability of \$12,662 and \$nil during the years ended December 31, 2016 and 2015, respectively.
-The Company and Mr. Ranger agreed to issue stock in lieu of cash for a portion of this services billed in the amount of \$7,448.
-As of the date of this filing, the Company has yet to issue total shares of 232,577 to settle this liability.
+Dr. Michael Ranger is a member of the Board of Directors of the Company.
+Dr. Ranger does not receive compensation for his services as a member of the board; however, he has a service agreement with the Company, including consulting time and expense reimbursement.
+Pursuant to this agreement, the Company recognized consulting expenses and an accrued liability of \$9,346 and \$5,131 for the years ended December 31, 2018 and 2017, respectively.
+For the year ended December 31, 2016, the Company capitalized oil and gas exploration costs and an accrued liability of \$12,662.
+In 2017, the Company and Dr. Ranger agreed to issue stock in lieu of cash for a portion of his services billed in the amount of \$7,448.